BLaZeKiLL/Reactor/README.md

 # Reactor

+React + Electron + Nx starter project in typescript

 ## Enviorment setup

 Run `yarn install` to install dependencies.

-> You can also use npm if so make sure to delete yarn.lock
+> You can also use npm if so make sure to delete yarn.lock, and change 'yarn run' to 'npm run' in scripts

 Run `yarn run electron:ext-install` to add react and redux dev tools extensions to your applications copy of electron